thunderstorm773/MusicHub/README.md

 # MusicHub
 MusicHub is site for sharing of music.
-This site is created for Modern Java Technologies course.
+It is created for Technical University Sofia.